ezart/merle/README.md

 ## TODO

 My TODO list, not in any particular order.
+(Help would be much appreciated).

  - Thing-wide setting for a websocket ping/pong messages to close half-open sockets (send ping from Thing side of websocket)